affrae/ghas-report-downloader/README.md

 - [ ] Verbose `-v` and `-V` levels sorted out (right now it is a little noisy)
 - [ ] Implement a unit testing framework
+- [ ] Suppport for generating a pdf version of the report using a `-f, --format` option
 - [ ] Support for GitHub Enterprise Server

 ### Long term (v3)